 Dr Gernot Pauer Head of engineering/simulation Altran Concept Tech AUSTRIA

 The presentation will show how the implementation of active bonnet systems can be efficiently supported by FE simulation.
 The basis of the development process comprises realistic and predictive modeling of the vehicle front, including a sensor system based on silicone pressure tubes for pedestrian detection.
 Simulations of impacts with pedestrian dummies (coupled FE and multibody simulation), lower-limit impactor and FE models of various misuse objects (small animal, basketball, etc) are used to evaluate and optimize the detection system performance at an early stage in the vehicle development.

 Impact of connected and autonomous cars on testing facilities Hall 8

-Yves Rebuel Strategy and business development director Aries FRANCE
+Yves Rebuel Strategy and business development director Aries SPAIN

 The presentation will give insights into the impact of connected and autonomous cars on testing facilities.
 It will discuss the specificities and differences of connected and autonomous cars versus conventional ones.
 It will also outline the future of test benches dedicated to connected and autonomous cars.

 Digital pressure sensing for automotive test applications Hall 8